Ivo-Balbaert/The_Way_to_Mojo/book/23_Vectorization.md

 # 23 - Vectorization
+Applying SIMD on calculations in a loop is called *vectorization*.
 Vectorizating a program means rewriting a loop, so that instead of processing a single element of an array N times, it processes (say) 4 elements of the array simultaneously N/4 times.
+For example, when calculating an image: by vectorizing the loop, we can compute multiple pixels simultaneously.
+`vectorize` is a higher order generator.
 Use this algorithm by importing: `from algorithm import vectorize`

-(See also § 30.2.3 Euclid distance/ )
+(See also § 30.2.3 Euclid distance, Mandelbrot, ...)

 The following examples demonstrate the use of vectorization.